josemoralesarilla/personal_webpage/content/authors/admin/_index.md

 highlight_name: true
 ---

 I am a Postdoctoral Research Associate in [Princeton Politics](https://politics.princeton.edu/) and a Research Fellow at Harvard's [Growth Lab](https://growthlab.cid.harvard.edu/).
 My fields of research are Political Economy and Development Economics.
 My work leverages advanced quantitative methods to study the political causes and consequences of some of today's most pressing development issues - inequality, violence, trade and growth.
-I have a PhD in Public Policy from Harvard University.
-I will join [Texas A&M's Bush School of Government and Public Service](https://bush.tamu.edu/) as an Assistant Professor in the Fall of 2023.
+I have a PhD in Public Policy from Harvard University, and I will join [Texas A&M's Bush School of Government and Public Service](https://bush.tamu.edu/) as an Assistant Professor in the Fall of 2023.

 {{< icon name="download" pack="fas" >}} You can download my CV [here](https://github.com/josemoralesarilla/personal_webpage/blob/main/static/uploads/resume.pdf).